Lawrenceville Motorcycle Accident Lawyer

 Call 911

-If you’re involved in a motorcycle accident, your top priority is to ensure your safety.
+If you’re involved in a motorcycle accident, your main priority is to ensure your safety.
 Contacting 911 not only helps document the accident but also secures prompt medical attention for yourself and others who need it.

 Gather Evidence